kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal is to make PDBs usable for multi-pod replicas like a LWS, which has a leader and worker pods for use cases like distributed AI workloads.
-Currently, eviction or preemption of multiple pods may disturb pods across multiple LWS replicas, instead of the preferred outcome of evicting multiple pods from a single LWS replica.
-For workloads like a `LeaderWorkerSet`, the health of a replica depends on the simultaneous availability of all pods within its group.
+The goal of this KEP is to improve the experience of using PDBs and the Eviction API for applications with multi-pod replicas.
+Most importantly, eviction of a small number of pods spread across multiple multi-pod replicas could disrupt each replica.
+This will be prevented by new functionality for calculating avaiability for eviction based on disrupted pod groups, rather than individual pods.

 ### Goals